 The user experience should be analyzed and developed for both your authors and the final users of your website.

-Prior to development all support processes, required to deploy, release, test and report issues, should be set in place.
+Before development, all support processes required to deploy, release, test, and report issues, should be set in place.

 See also the Adobe Support Portal.